 The youngest members of the school begin to receive P.E. lessons from our qualified P.E teacher in addition to their physical development sessions that take place every day in Nursery.

-A recent addition to our outdoor provision is our Woodland Adventures area.
+The Woodland Adventures area is a valuable resource.
 This builds upon the learning the children experience in their Forest Schools’ sessions which are provided by a trained external specialist three times a term.
 Children have lots of fun using the natural environment to create, imagine and explore including our delightful willow tunnel.
 In the process, they learn to problem solve outdoors in these well stocked and stimulating areas.

 We have a commitment to live theatre at St Christopher’s and in addition to joining in with the whole school to enjoy visiting theatre group productions; Nursery and Pre-Reception annually visit the local theatre at Christmas time.
 This is a wonderful opportunity to walk down into Epsom with staff and parents to enjoy an age appropriate production each year.
 Pre-Reception children begin to experience their first school trip on a coach in the summer term and head to a day of fun to enhance their termly topic such as the popular Dapdune Wharf trip.
 The children also enjoy some local visits in the spring term, such as a trip to the library or the park accompanied by very generous staff – pupil ratios.